gradio-app/gradio/guides/05_custom-components/05_frontend.md

 * `mode` is how the parent Gradio app tells your component whether the `interactive` or `static` version should be displayed.

 * `gradio`: The `gradio` object is created by the parent Gradio app.
 It stores some application-level configuration that will be useful in your component, like internationalization.
-You must use it to dispach events from your component.
+You must use it to dispatch events from your component.

 A minimal `Index.svelte` file would look like: